 In your 30s: "Kid, you're fine.
 Shake it off."

 Yes, there have been a couple of times when my son needed to actually see a doctor, but, for the most part, I'm sure it's fine.
 Right?
 Right.

-In your 20s: "Child of mine I promise I will give you whatever you want if you please stop crying and screaming and yelling and embarrassing me in the cereal aisle."
+Your Tantrum Tolerance Mayte Torres, Getty images In your 20s: "Child of mine, I promise I will give you whatever you want if you please stop crying and screaming and yelling and embarrassing me in the cereal aisle."

 Yeah, I don't barter anymore.
 I do, however, offer a ride home to those who can pick themselves up and dust themselves off.

-In your 30s: *Whatever, just grab a hand-full of Cheerios.
+In your 30s: *Whatever, just grab a handful of Cheerios.
 We're good.*